What Are The Safest Breast Implants?

 You have to be at least 22 to have silicone implants unless it’s for breast reconstruction.
 Also, it’s legal to have silicone implants when you’re under 22, but most implant manufacturers do not honor warranties with patients that young.

 Research is mixed, but some clinical studies suggest a connection between silicone breast implants and autoimmune diseases, including lupus and rheumatoid arthritis.
-Both silicone and saline implants are made with silicone shells, so you may not want to have breast implants if you have an autoimmune problem.
+Both silicone and saline breast implants are made with silicone shells, so you may not want to have breast implants if you have an autoimmune problem.

 There isn’t any direct evidence that any breast implants cause BII, but some patients say removing the breast implants made their symptoms disappear.